Cathode ray tube: Projection CRTs

-Projection CRTs were used in CRT projectors and CRT rear-projection televisions, and are usually small (being 7 to 9 inches across); have a phosphor that generates either red, green or blue light, thus making them monochrome CRTs; and are similar in construction to other monochrome CRTs.
+Projection CRTs were used in CRT projectors and CRT rear-projection TVs, and are usually small (being 7–9 inches across); have a phosphor that generates either red, green or blue light, thus making them monochrome CRTs; and are similar in construction to other monochrome CRTs.
 Larger projection CRTs in general lasted longer, and were able to provide higher brightness levels and resolution, but were also more expensive.
 Projection CRTs have an unusually high anode voltage for their size (such as 27 or 25 kV for a 5 or 7-inch projection CRT respectively), and a specially made tungsten/barium cathode (instead of the pure barium oxide normally used) that consists of barium atoms embedded in 20% porous tungsten or barium and calcium aluminates or of barium, calcium and aluminum oxides coated on porous tungsten; the barium diffuses through the tungsten to emit electrons.
-The special cathode can deliver 2mA of current instead of the 0.3mA of normal cathodes, which makes them bright enough to be used as light sources for projection.
+The special cathode can deliver 2 mA of current instead of the 0.3mA of normal cathodes, which makes them bright enough to be used as light sources for projection.
 The high anode voltage and the specially made cathode increase the voltage and current, respectively, of the electron beam, which increases the light emitted by the phosphors, and also the amount of heat generated during operation; this means that projector CRTs need cooling.
 The screen is usually cooled using a container (the screen forms part of the container) with glycol; the glycol may itself be dyed, or colorless glycol may be used inside a container which may be colored (forming a lens known as a c-element).
 Colored lenses or glycol are used for improving color reproduction at the cost of brightness, and are only used on red and green CRTs.
 Each CRT has its own glycol, which has access to an air bubble to allow the glycol to shrink and expand as it cools and warms.
 Projector CRTs may have adjustment rings just like color CRTs to adjust astigmatism, which is flaring of the electron beam (stray light similar to shadows).
 They have three adjustment rings; one with two poles, one with four poles, and another with 6 poles.
 When correctly adjusted, the projector can display perfectly round dots without flaring.
 The screens used in projection CRTs were more transparent than usual, with 90% transmittance.
 The first projection CRTs were made in 1933.

 Projector CRTs were available with electrostatic and electromagnetic focusing, the latter being more expensive.
 Electrostatic focusing used electronics to focus the electron beam, together with focusing magnets around the neck of the CRT for fine focusing adjustments.
 This type of focusing degraded over time.
 Electromagnetic focusing was introduced in the early 1990s and included an electromagnetic focusing coil in addition to the already existing focusing magnets.
 Electromagnetic focusing was much more stable over the lifetime of the CRT, retaining 95% of its sharpness by the end of life of the CRT.